PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

    Heading 3
    ~~~~~~~~~

-We can link to code objects by enclosing them in single back ticks.
+We can link to code objects by enclosing them in single backticks.
 This linking will work for Python_ commands as well as certain packages
 like NumPy_, SciPy_, Astropy_, and pandas_.
 This linking is described in
 the section on :ref:`external-references`.
 In-line code examples may be
-enclosed in double back ticks or specified using the ``:py:`` role.
+enclosed in double backticks or specified using the ``:py:`` role.

 .. code-block:: rst